zxkane/servers/src/memory/README.md

 # Knowledge Graph Memory Server
 A basic MCP server implementation that provides persistent memory using a knowledge-graph.
 The server manages entities, their observations, and the relationships between them using a JSON-based file system.

+This lets Claude remember information about the user across chats and projects, and lets them bypass the issues of having super long chats

 # Core Concepts

 ## Entities